qibal/Amatani/README.md

 ## Our Priority

 - **Low Budget**

-    - Supabase: Free, $25 if you want to scale the project.
+  - Supabase: Free, $25 if you want to scale up.
-    - Vercel: Free, $20 if you want to scale the project.
+  - Vercel: Free, $20 if you want to scale up.

-- **Privacy**
-    - In this project, we are starting to implement encryption for important data before storing it in the database.

 - **Technology Minimization**
   - Supabase: Covers database, OAuth, and cloud file storage, everything needed for this project.
   - Vercel: Used for hosting the Next.js application.